Timestamp handling

 Manual timestamp mapping

-You can manually set the event timestamp using a timestamp mapper in a pipeline.
-This takes precedence over any timestamp Lumi previously determined.
+To manually set the event timestamp, process your events using a timestamp mapper in a pipeline.
+The value assigned by the processor takes precedence over any timestamp Lumi previously determined.

-- Add an attribute remover to remove the temporary attribute extracted by regex.
+Add an attribute remover to remove the temporary attribute.

 For a specific example, see the Processors reference.